Robert Gagosian: Professional activities

 Gagosian was co-chairman of the Partnership for Observation of the Global Oceans and vice chairman of the Council on Ocean Affairs.

-In 2007, Gagosian helped to create the Consortium for Ocean Leadership, becoming its first president and CEO. through the merger of the Consortium for Oceanographic Research and Education (CORE) and the Joint Oceanographic Institutions (JOI).
-Gagosian oversaw the management, coordination and facilitation of the organization's ocean research and education programs, and coordinated advocacy to policy makers about the importance of ocean research and education.

 Awards and honors

 Gagosian was presented with the Champion of the Ocean Award (2006) by Monmouth University.
 He was named a Fellow of the Explorers Club as well as of the American Academy of Arts & Sciences.

 In 2000, Long Island University presented him with an honorary Doctor of Science degree and Northeastern University bestowed an honorary Doctor of Science degree.

-Other awards include the Secretary of State's Open Forum Distinguished Public Service Award, and the Most Outstanding Paper Award in Organic Geochemistry from the Geochemical Society.

-Personal life

-Gagosian married his wife Susan in 1979.
-They have two sons.
-He owns a home in Falmouth, Massachusetts, and resides in Reno, Nevada.